$(s,p)$-harmonic approximation of functions of least $W^{s,1}$-seminorm: -convergence of the --energy to the --energy

 \subsection{Equi-coercivity}

 We focus now on the equi-coercivity of the family of functionals $\tilde \E^p$ (for $p$ close enough to $1$).
-In what follows, we suppose that the exterior condition is as general as possible.
+We point out that this type of results and arguments have been discussed previously in \cite[Theorem 2 and Section 3]{Ngu11} and \cite[Theorems 2 and 3]{BN18}.
+In what follows, we suppose that the exterior condition is as general as possible, i.e., that the tails of the sequence of exterior data $\varphi_k$ are uniformly bounded.
+Such a condition is satisfied, for instance, if $\varphi_k \in W^{s,q}(\Omega)$ for some $q>1$, as proved in Lemma~\ref{yup5}.
 More precisely:

-\begin{proposition}[Equi-coercivity with varying exterior data] Let $p_k \searrow 1$ as $k\to \infty$ and $\varphi_k \colon \Co \Omega \to \R$ such that \eqlab{ \limsup_{k\to\infty} \Tss^{p_k} (\varphi_k,\Co \Omega; \cdot)\in L^1(\Omega), \qquad \mbox{ and }\qquad \varphi_k \xrightarrow[k\to \infty]{ } \varphi \; \mbox{ a.e. in } \Co \Omega . } Let $u_k\in\W^{s,p_k}_{\varphi_k}(\Omega)$ such that
+\begin{proposition}[Equi-coercivity with varying exterior data] Let $p_k \searrow 1$ as $k\to \infty$ and $\varphi_k \colon \Co \Omega \to \R$ such that \eqlab{ \limsup_{k\to \infty} \|\Tss^{p_k} (\varphi_k,\Co \Omega; \cdot)\|_{L^1(\Omega)}<\infty, \qquad \mbox{ and }\qquad \varphi_k \xrightarrow[k\to \infty]{ } \varphi \; \mbox{ a.e. in } \Co \Omega . } Let $u_k\in\W^{s,p_k}_{\varphi_k}(\Omega)$ such that

 Then there exists $u_1\in \W_\varphi^{s,1}(\Omega)$ such that, up to subsequences,

 \end{proposition} \begin{proof} In the rest of the proof, the constant~$C$ may change value from line to line, denoting nonetheless a positive quantity independent of $k$.